opensearch-project/OpenSearch/modules/transport-grpc/spi/README.md

 ### QueryBuilderProtoConverterSpiRegistry

 Registry that manages and discovers all available query converters.
-External plugins can register their custom converters through OpenSearch's ExtensiblePlugin mechanism.
+External plugins can register their custom converters through this registry.

-## How It Works

-The transport-grpc SPI uses OpenSearch's **ExtensiblePlugin mechanism**, which internally uses Java's **ServiceLoader**:

-1. **Plugin Declaration**: The external plugin declares `extended.plugins=transport-grpc` in its descriptor
-2. **SPI Registration**: The converter is listed in `META-INF/services/...QueryBuilderProtoConverter`
-3. **Component Creation**: Your plugin returns the converter from `createComponents()`
-4. **Discovery**: OpenSearch's `ExtensiblePlugin` mechanism discovers the external converter via ServiceLoader
-5. **Registration**: The transport-grpc module automatically registers your converter

 ## Usage for Plugin Developers